What to do in Winter in Okinawa?

 Okinawa may be normally thought of as a summer destination, however the winter season is also a great time to visit this island paradise.
 The prices are cheaper, the crowds smaller and the prefecture boasts the mildest winter climate in the country.
 While it may not quite be sunbathing weather, there is still a whole host of cultural and historical attractions that are perfect to visit at this time of year.

 Compared to the rest of Japan, winter in Okinawa is pleasantly warm, with temperatures of around 15-20 ℃ in January and February.
 This means that although you may need a light jacket or jumper (particularly in the mornings and evenings), it’s absolutely still possible to enjoy some time on the beach.
-It can be a bit windy at this time of year – which may have an impact on diving trips – but you’re safely out of typhoon season so it’s not too much of a concern.
+It can be a bit windy at this time of year – which may have an impact on diving trips.
+Still, if you’re safely out of typhoon season so it’s not too much of a concern.

-As well as the balmy weather, there are certain activities that are only possible in the winter season in Okinawa.
+In addition to the balmy weather, there are certain activities that are only possible during the winter season in Okinawa.
 The most notable of these is whale watching.
 From late December to early April, humpback whales migrate from the Alaskan Aleutian Islands all the way across the Pacific Ocean to the warm waters of Okinawa to breed.

-Numerous companies run daily boat tours out to the Kerama Islands, where you have the best chance of seeing one of these magnificent mammals up close.
-Keep your eyes peeled for the characteristic burst of spray from their blowholes, and prepare to be awed as they leap and dive majestically right in front of you.
+Numerous companies run daily boat tours out to the Kerama Islands Here, you have the best chance of seeing one of these magnificent mammals up close.
+Keep your eyes peeled for the characteristic burst of spray from their blowholes.
+Prepare to be in awe as they leap and dive majestically right in front of you.

 Winter in Okinawa

 Sakura season arrives early in Okinawa, with the iconic pink flowers usually blooming between mid-January and mid-February.
-A large proportion of these blooms are kanhizakura (Taiwan cherry) trees, which blossom to a deeper shade of pink than many of the species of sakura found on mainland Japan.
+A large proportion of these blooms are kanhizakura (Taiwan cherry) trees.
+These blossom to a deeper shade of pink than many of the species of sakura found on mainland Japan.

 Winter in Okinawa

-Several cherry blossom festivals take place across Okinawa’s main island between late January and February, meaning you can be among the first in the country to revel in hanami (cherry blossom viewing).
-Events take place in the capital city of Naha, as well as at the Nakijin Castle ruins, Mount Yae and in Nago City to the north.
+Several cherry blossom festivals take place across Okinawa’s main island between late January and February.
+This means you can be among the first in the country to revel in hanami (cherry blossom viewing).
+Events occur in the capital city of Naha, at the Nakijin Castle ruins, Mount Yae and in Nago City to the north.

 In addition to these seasonal specialties, the majority of Okinawa’s attractions are just as enjoyable during the winter months as at any other time of year.
 Chief among these are the Churaumi Aquarium, home to whale sharks and manta rays, and Shuri Castle, a World Heritage Site that served as the center of the former Ryukyu Kingdom.
-Shuri Castle is the only castle in Okinawa that has been reconstructed, but the ruins of many others – including Nakagusuku, Katsuren and Zakimi – are open to visitors to explore.
+Shuri Castle is the only reconstructed castle in Okinawa.
+The ruins of many others – including Nakagusuku, Katsuren and Zakimi – are open to visitors to explore.

 If you find yourself stuck with a rainy day, head to the Okinawa Prefectural Museum in Naha – comprised of a history museum and an art museum – to learn more about the distinctive culture of Okinawa.
 For a more touristy take on Okinawan culture, check out the Okinawa World theme park.
 Here you can try your hand at some traditional Okinawan crafts such as weaving, paper-making and glass-blowing.
 This is also your best chance to explore the stunning Gyokusendo Cave.